 Questions About Becoming an eConsult Specialist?

-At AristaMD, we want to offer opportunities that meet the needs of the doctors that decide to work with us.
-Below, you will find a few of the most common questions we hear when interviewing potential candidates.
+At AristaMD, we want to offer opportunities that meet the needs of the doctors who decide to work with us.
+Below are a few of the most common questions we hear when interviewing potential candidates.
 Our eConsult FAQ for specialists will answer your questions.

 If you have additional questions, please send us an email at firstname.lastname@example.org.
 When it comes to something as important as taking on a new role, all questions are good questions.
 We are happy to answer all of your questions.

 Join a mission-driven team

 An eConsult or online medical consultation is an asynchronous, physician-to-physician communication about a patient’s chief complaint or current condition that leverages the expertise of a physician specialist.
 Electronic consultations, or eConsults, are often initiated by a primary care provider (PCP) seeking a specialist’s expert opinion about the appropriate diagnosis or treatment for a patient.

 - Humanitarians who want to help underserved areas that need them most.

 - Doctors that need or want to add to their income.

 - Technology-forward physicians that both see a need for remote specialty care and feel comfortable with the cutting-edge tools that enable that care.

 More and more physicians are seeing the benefit of digital health tools for the patient, the primary care provider and themselves.
 Your skills are in demand.
 AristaMD gives you the opportunity to set your own schedule without a minimum commitment.